-Ticks are small brown parasites that live in wooded areas and fields.
+Ticks are small brown parasitic organisms that live in wooded areas and fields.
 These organisms need blood from humans or animals to survive.
-Unfortunately, ticks also tend to be carriers of diseases and can pass these diseases onto the people they bite.
+Unfortunately, ticks also tend to be carriers of various serious diseases, and can pass these diseases onto the people they bite.

-Examples of diseases that may be transmitted by ticks include:
+Examples of diseases that ticks may transmit include:

 - Rocky Mountain spotted fever

 - babesiosis (a malaria-like illness transmitted by certain ticks)

 Symptoms vary among the different diseases, but they may include fever or chills, body aches, headaches, rashes, and nausea.

 Tick infestations can occur when just one tick is brought into the home.

 It is possible for you to come into contact with a tick if there are wooded or brushy areas near your home and you are outdoors when the weather is warm.
 The tick will attach itself somewhere on your body and bury its head into your skin.
 Ticks can attach themselves to any part of the body, including:

 - under the arms